 “I meant to ask about that.”
-Jay reviewed photographs in his camera’s digital screen.
-“I read a pamphlet which said Sheridan’s religion has just three commandments: only Virgil Blue can prepare centipedes, don’t photograph birds, and don’t climb the main island.
-Why not thou shalt not kill?”
+Jay reviewed photographs in his camera’s screen.
+“I read a pamphlet which said Sheridan’s religion has just three commandments: don’t use centipedes unless Virgil Blue says so, don’t photograph birds, and don’t climb the main island.
+Why not, say, thou shalt not kill?”

 “I’m afraid to ask,” Jay asked anyway, “but what if someone breaks that commandment and hikes past those clouds?”

-Michael’s eyes wound down the hiking trail which threaded the mountain like a drill.
+Michael’s eyes wound down the trail which threaded the main island like a drill.
 “After a Blue Virgil selects their successor, they retire to the constant cloud-cover and are never heard from again.
 No one has followed them to the peak in my lifetime, but we tell rumors of the consequences, and the rumors make me shiver.
 They are almost too bone-chilling to recount.”

 Jay gave Michael the rest of his sand-dollars.

 “When someone trespasses on the sacred peak, they never return, of course.
 Moreover, anything of value to the trespasser is mysteriously ruined.
 Their fields are razed, their pets turn feral, their spouses die, and their houses collapse on their children.”

 “Oh, shit.”
 Jay remembered Faith’s cricket.
 “How high can we climb?
 I have a gift for Virgil Jango Skyy, and I’m sure he lives in Virgil Blue’s monastery.”